1899 Sewanee Tigers football team: Before the season

 Sewanee had seven starters return from the undefeated 1898 team.
 Before play started, the Sewanee men trained hard for several weeks under coach Suter.
 With experience and leadership, the team was hopeful for an undisputed southern championship.

+The team also had a pair of African-American trainers or "rub down men", one whose name was Cal Burrows.
+They would rub the players after games and on the trains to lessen their pain and help the players to sleep.
+They also gathered the water from nearby Tremlett Springs.
+The mountain water was one reason given for Sewanee's superior athletics at the time.